-- 4. In this way, remove all plugged connectors on the periphery module. - Remove the modules that are connected to the module to be replaced by pulling 1. their release levers outwards until these engage audible ... - 2. ... and move the modules accordingly.
+- 4. In this way, remove all plugged connectors on the periphery module. - 1.
+Remove the modules that are connected to the module to be replaced by pulling their release levers outwards until these engage audible ... - 2. ... and move the modules accordingly. - 3.
+Remove the periphery module with a rotation upwards from the mounting rail.